You can sponsor this page

 Teleostei (teleosts) > Cyprinodontiformes (Rivulines, killifishes and live bearers) > Rivulidae (Rivulines) > Kryptolebiatinae

-Etymology: More on author: Poey.
+More on author: Poey.

 Environment: milieu / climate zone / depth range / distribution range Ecology